 If you plan to sell soon, you won’t get the long-term energy cost savings of an efficient air conditioner.
 However, keep in mind that some potential buyers will want to know how efficient your AC is, especially in warm and/or humid parts of the country.

-Note: Before you dive into brands reviews, we strongly recommend you spend 70% of your research time on finding a qualified contractor.
-Central Air Conditioner is not a traditional appliance and most brands are reliable.
+Note: Before you dive into brands/companies reviews, we strongly recommend you spend 70% of your research time on finding a qualified contractor.
+HVAC system is not a traditional appliance and most brands are reliable.